Yatekii/jep106/README.md

 ## Status

-The crate provides the JEP106AY Revision of the codes list which was published in February 2019.
+The crate provides the JEP106BB Revision of the codes list which was published in June 2020.

 ## Usage